adkinsrs/sadkins_site/misc.md

 * Jan 24 - The Poison Belt - Sir Arthur Conan Doyle
 * Jan 30 - How to Lie with Maps - Mark Monmonier
 * Feb 13 - Preacher: Book 3 - Garth Ennis and Steve Dillon
-  * This one is issues 27–33, special Saint of Killersissues 1–4, and special Cassidy – Blood and Whiskey
+  * This one is issues 27–33, special Saint of Killers issues 1–4, and special Cassidy – Blood and Whiskey
 * Feb 16 - The Land of Mist - Sir Arthur Conan Doyle
 * Mar 29 - What If?: Serious Scientific Answers to Absurd Hypothetical Questions - Randall Munroe
+* Apr 19 - Preacher: Book 4 - Garth Ennis and Steve Dillon
+  * This one is issues 34-40, special The Story of You-Know-Who, special The Good Old Boys, and special One Man's War

 ## 2024